-Countries such as Pakistan deliver people to hospitals in mass amounts, a nation literally swimming in the sweat of a problem offloaded to it, with temperatures averaging 34 Celsius in summer occasionally hitting 50 Celsius.
-North of former capital Karachi, the city of Nawabshah understands the brutality of extreme temperatures.
+Countries such as Pakistan are seeing a high death rate from high temperatures.
+It is a nation literally swimming in the sweat of a problem offloaded to it with temperatures averaging 34 Celsius in summer and occasionally 50 Celsius.
+North of former capital Karachi the city of Nawabshah understands the brutality of extreme temperatures.
 So much so, it is driving people away from the city resulting in population declines.

-The first time I stepped onto Pakistani land, my response was to the heat of the day in the month of February, and as I left in the month of March, the intensity of the heat began to transpire.
+The first time I stepped onto Pakistani land, my response was to the heat of the day in the month of February, and as I left in the month of March, it’s intensity began to transpire.
 Of the many uncomfortable feelings experienced, stinging sensations pulsating from within the pores of my skin and gestating beads of sweat that formed along my forehead and brow, squeezing to escape my epidermis were of greatest note.

 So why is it so hard for us to comprehend the needs of climate change within developing nations?
-We all have theories, I’m sure, but a colonial history, the propaganda that fills cinemas creating caricatures of people from developing countries to apathetic news stories are mostly to blame.
-And this is no excuse.
+We all have theories, I’m sure, but a colonial history, propaganda that fills cinema screens creating caricatures of people from developing nations to apathetic news stories are mostly to blame.
+This is no excuse.
 Narratives regarding afflicted countries count on popular media to help the west understand.

 When I worked in Somalia, I felt I had seen the future.
 Constant droughts stifle a country of its economic activity where it is surrounded by dry landscapes, year-on-year rainfall decrease and widespread arid deserts that offer little hope for self-sustainability.
 I am almost certain insurgency and continued hostilities within the country are exacerbated by this.
 Climate change and extreme weather have pushed nations to the brink, and if we are to seek a model for how the future is to be seen, then East Africa is in no doubt an example.
 Somalia is in great need of climate regeneration, aswell as aid.